Back to Blog

 Do I need sanctions screening if my app only serves U.S. customers?

 Yes.
 OFAC regulations apply to all U.S. persons and any business operating within the United States.
 Even if your customers are exclusively domestic, you are still required to screen against the SDN list before processing transactions or onboarding users.
-Fines for non-compliance start at $330,000 per violation.
+Fines for non-compliance can reach $356,579 per violation.

 How often should I re-screen existing customers in my Node.js app?